-Approximately 6.8 million Americans use assistive devices to aid their mobility.
+Approximately 6.8 million Americans use assistive devices like a Drive ZooMe Scooter to aid their mobility.
 Wheelchair lifts for vans are just one product designed to improve mobility when entering and exiting vans and other vehicles.
 But before you invest in your own vehicle accessibility product, it’s important to know the facts and specifications to optimize ease of use and mobility.
 Here are just a few answers to common questions regarding wheelchair lifts for vans and other vehicles.

 What are the main types of wheelchair lifts for vehicles?

 There are a few main categories of wheelchair lifts intended for vehicular use.
 Inside platform lifts work using a platform that lowers and raises the wheelchair or mobility scooter automatically and are intended mostly for side-entry vans, pickup truck beds, and rear cargo sections.
 Outside manual platforms are the same, except that they operate using a hand crank.